HISTORY OF THE LIBERATION OF DACHAU: APRIL 29, 1945. Part 1

-The Konzentrazionslager (KZ) Dachau had three hundred sub-camps called Kommandos and Auskommandos controlling about 67,000 prisoners dedicated to supplying workers for munition factories, repair shops, and producing products like shoe polish, delicate porcelain, clothing and other war materiels.
-In the process tens of thousands were shot, beaten, tortured and starved to death.
+The Konzentrazionslager (KZ) Dachau had three hundred sub-camps called Kommandos and Auskommandos, controlling about 67,000 prisoners dedicated to supplying workers for munition factories, repair shops, and producing products like shoe polish, delicate porcelain, clothing, and other war materiels.
+In the process, tens of thousands were shot, beaten, tortured, and starved to death.
 Many thousands also died of typhus and disease.
-Inmates were used as guinea pigs in medical experiments “for the benefit of mankind” by exposing them to water and extreme cold to hypothetically test survivability of pilots shot down over the ocean.
+Inmates were used as guinea pigs in medical experiments “for the benefit of mankind” by exposing them to water and extreme cold.
+This was intended to test the hypothetical survivability of pilots shot down over the ocean hypothetically.

 In the overall total, at the peak of the Dachau camps’ population, there were 22,000 Jews as well as various Germans, Gypsies (Romani), Serbs, Croats, Slovenes, Poles, and Czechs.
 And one known American.

-Immediately after Hitler became Chancellor of Germany and the Nazis Party was given control over police, Heinrich Himmler, Commissioner of Police for the City of Munich established KZ Dachau on March 22, 1933 to accommodate 5,000 people.
+Immediately after Adolf Hitler became Chancellor of Germany and the Nazi Party was given control over police, Heinrich Himmler, Commissioner of Police for the City of Munich, established KZ Dachau on March 22, 1933, to accommodate 5,000 people.

 “…We have adopted this measure, undeterred by paltry scruples, in the conviction that our actions will restore calm in our country, and is in the best interest of our people.”

 Originally intended to be a camp for political prisoners it became